 Natural environmental background levels of TP in the lake were evaluated using the ENSR-LRM model.
 Natural background was defined as background TP loading from non-anthropogenic sources.
 Hence, land uses in the watershed were set to its assumed "natural" state of forests and wetlands.
 Loading was then calculated using the ENSR-LRM model as described above.
-This estimate is useful as it sets a realistic lower bound of TP loading and in-lake concentrations possible for Baboosic Lake.
+This estimate is useful as it sets a realistic lower bound of TP loading and in-lake concentrations possible for Webster Lake.
 Loadings and target concentrations below these levels are very unlikely to be achieved.

 The internal TP load, and septic loads were removed and all developed land was converted to forests.
-The waterfowl load was cut in half with the assumption that half of the waterfowl were attracted to the lake because of human actions.
 The developed land was split into mixed, deciduous, and coniferous forest categories in the same percentages as the current watershed forest composition.
 Wetland areas were not changed because it was assumed no wetland had been lost due to development.
-Background TP loads under this scenario were 65 kg/yr (Table 6-1, Table 6-2).
-The calculated background loading of TP to Baboosic Lake would result in a mean in-lake TP concentration of 6.6 μ g/L, a mean Secchi Disk transparency of 5.4 m, a mean chl a of 1.6 μ g/L and a bloom probability of chl a > 15 μ g/L of 0%.
-Estimated TP loading to the lake under this scenario is 63% lower than current loads to the lake.
-The lake would support designated uses under this scenario as in-lake predicted TP concentrations (6.6 μ g/L) are well below the target value (12 μ g/L).
+It was assumed that the large number of gulls on Webster Lake in spring and fall are due to anthropogenic influence, thus the estimated number of waterfowl was reduced 75% to 25 birds in the natural background scenario.
+Background TP loads under this scenario were 319.5 kg/yr total and 257.3 kg/yr from the watershed (Table 6-1).
+The calculated background loading of TP to Webster Lake would result in a mean in-lake TP concentration of 6.8 $\mu$ g/L, a mean Secchi Disk transparency of 5.3 m, and a bloom probability of chlor a > 15 $\mu$ g/L of 0%.
+Estimated TP loading to the lake under this scenario is 46.6% lower than current loads to the lake.
+The lake would support designated uses under this scenario as "naturally occurring conditions" are allowed under New Hampshire surface water quality standards (see Appendix A and section 2.6).